team4nz/team4nz.github.io/about/index.md

 </p>

 <p>
-Record the process of creating a guided robot prototype for the blind.
+Record the process of creating a guide robot prototype for the blind.
 <br>
-: PPT, RobotC code, Videos ...
+: Intro, Dev-Log, Demo-Trial, PPT.
 </p>